Background pattern

 • If you are allergic to venlafaxine or any of the other ingredients of this medicine (listed in section 6).

-• If you are also taking or have taken in the last 14 days, any medicine known as an irreversible monoamine oxidase inhibitor (IMAO), used to treat depression or Parkinson's disease.
-Taking an IMAO irreversible with venlafaxine may produce severe or potentially fatal side effects.
-Also, you should wait at least 7 days after stopping venlafaxine before taking any IMAO (see also the sections “Other medicines and Venlafaxina Retard Stadagen” and the information in that section on “Serotonin syndrome”).
+• If you are also taking or have taken within the last 14 days, any medicines known as irreversible monoamine oxidase inhibitors (MAOIs) used to treat depression or Parkinson's disease.
+Taking an irreversible MAOI with venlafaxine may cause serious or even life-threatening side effects.
+Also, you must wait at least 7 days after stopping venlafaxine before taking any MAOI (see also sections “Other medicines and Venlafaxine Retard Stadagen” and the information in that section on “Serotonin syndrome”).

 Warnings and precautions

-• are taking other medicines that, taken with venlafaxine, may increase the risk of developing serotonin syndrome (see the section “Other medicines and Venlafaxina Retard Stadagen”)
+• are taking other medicines that, when taken with venlafaxine, may increase the risk of developing serotonin syndrome (see section “Other medicines and Venlafaxine Retard Stadagen”)

 • have eye problems, such as certain types of glaucoma (increased pressure in the eye).